-Interested individuals should carefully review the specific trial's provided requirements before participating in your particular clinical trial.
+Interested individuals should carefully review the specific trial's provided requirements before participating.

 Of course, saying yes or no is always at the discretion of the trial's leader.
 If you disagree with their response in either letting you in or not, you can appeal it to the overseer.

 For all clinical trials, you will be provided a consent document to review and sign, which is required by law to ensure you're fully aware of what you are getting yourself into.
 The consent form will include the possible risks, benefits, schedule, trial duration, the name of the study's doctor and contact information in case of an emergency.
 Following the trial or any other visits, you will most likely fill out an evaluation form, which provides the trial information about how it went for you.

 Generally speaking, yes — it depends on the specific trial.
 Some companies will pay you a flat fee (decided at their discretion), reimburse for travel expenses or any follow-up appointments.
 Now, we are not saying that every trial provides financial gain.
 All costs would be discussed with you prior to you initiating the trial.
 At that point, you can say yes or no in participating.

 Do I Have to Pay any Money for Participating?